felipelouza/egap/README.md

-# egap
+# eGap BWT and LCP computation for seeunce collectios in external memory

-This code is an implementation of eGAP, which computes the Burrows-Wheeler transform (BWT) and the LCP-array for a string collection in external memory.
+This software is an implementation of the eGap algorithk described in *External memory BWT and LCP computation for sequence collections with applications* by
+L. Egidi, F. A. Louza, G. Manzini, G. P. Telles.
+Copyright 2017-2018 by the authors.

+## Prerequisites

+* A relatively recent version of *gcc*
+* Python 3.X

 ## Install